Skip to main content

 In the mid-term, we will complete data collection on our NIH R01 focusing on the reading skills of children who are deaf and hard of hearing.
 This project was formulated in a partnership with the deaf and hard of hearing community.
 Some of these children struggle with learning to read, so our goal is to determine what mechanisms support better outcomes.
 Specifically, we are testing the idea that children who use oral language will rely more on the phonological pathway because they use the statistical regularities between letters and their sounds.
 In contrast, those who use sign language will rely more on the semantic pathway because they use a direct mapping between whole word spellings and their meanings.
 This project builds upon our previous cross-linguistic and disability work suggesting that semantics plays a greater role when mapping between orthography to phonology is less effective.

+We are also in the early stages of examining the relation of speech sound disorder to language and reading outcomes.
+We do not know whether the perception or production of speech, or the interaction of the two, are related to subsequent achievement in school.
+To answer these questions, we will use a novel neuroimaging approach to measure sensory, motor and sensorimotor processing in preschoolers and follow them longitudinally.
 Finally, I am collaborating on several neuroimaging projects studying phonological and semantic processing in Chinese-English bilinguals with dyslexia, examining syntax and semantic processing for sentences in Spanish-English bilinguals with developmental language disorder, and investigating the emergence of specialization of numbers and letters to naturalistic stimuli using a micro-genetic approach in young children.